-Carnacki brought an empirical attitude to his investigations, as well as several high-tech (for 1913) gadgets, ranging from photography to an protective device of his own invention called the electric pentacle.
+Carnacki, an accomplished gentleman occultist, brought an empirical attitude to his investigations as well as several high-tech (for 1913) gadgets, ranging from photography to a protective device of his own invention called the electric pentacle.
 Unlike many occult detectives, his cases included a mix of hoaxes and genuine hauntings, meaning there's always some suspense in the stories as to what's really going on.

-One Carnacki story, "The Horse of the Invisible", was adapted for television in 1971, in the British TV series The Rivals of Sherlock Holmes; Carnacki was played by Donald Pleasence.
+One Carnacki story, "The Horse of the Invisible", was adapted for television in 1971 as part of the British TV series The Rivals of Sherlock Holmes; Carnacki was played by Donald Pleasence.
 An unabridged audio play adaptation of the original six stories was released in 2016 by Big Finish, starring Dan Starkey as Carnacki.

 Since Carnacki is no longer copyrighted, he's free to appear in other media as well.